getsolus/solus-site.github.io/content/blog/2018-11-02-update-on-patreon.md

 ---

 We hope this information has provided insight into our current and past finances.
 Going forward, we will continue to not accept any monetary donations until decided otherwise, or we have a legal entity such as the Software Freedom Conservancy handling legal and financial matters for Solus.
-I truly appreciate everyone that has reached out to offer monetary donations, I hope you understand that we wish to get these matters resolved first, as well as return to more normal development operations, before opening the doors to donations.
+I want to thank everyone that has continued to offer their support for Solus, whether that be financial or otherwise.
+We look forward to providing more means of donating to the project in the future once we've returned to more normal development operations and have a legal entity working on behalf of the project.
+Until then, there are plenty of other ways to contribute to the project, whether that's filing bugs, contributing patches, or simply sharing Solus with your friends!

+Signing off,

+The Solus Core Team